 You can access these under the reports tab, see how.

 Search terms reports

 This report is dedicated to optimising your keywords.
-Search term reports (STRs) shows you the highest occuring search terms, what people searched for, that are bringing about your ads on SERPs.
+Search term reports (STRs) show you the search terms that have triggered your ads.
 It is therefore very useful for determining how effectively relevant traffic is being driven to your ads.

-Search terms reports can be used to optimise in many ways such as:
+Search terms reports can be used to optimise your account in many ways such as:

 - Finding new keywords – High performing search terms (those that rate highly across multiple metrics) can be added to your keyword list to gain additional relevant traffic.

 - Adding new Negative keywords –To avoid any search terms that you don’t want to advertise on.